Actually, you can mix-and-match both kinds in the same image.

 Existing documentation will be updated for x86-64 and new documentation will be created where necessary.
 This will include documentation covering important areas, such as device drivers and memory management.

-Clustering of VSI OpenVMS for x86-64 with VAX/VMS systems is still under investigation at this time.
+No, clustering of VSI OpenVMS for x86-64 with VAX/VMS systems will not be officially supported.

-Mixed-architecture clusters of Alpha, Itanium, x86-64 systems are supported for VSI OpenVMS.
+Mixed-architecture clusters of Alpha, Itanium, and x86-64 systems are supported for VSI OpenVMS.

-The maximum number of CPUs (physical or virtual) supported by OpenVMS x86-64 V9.2 is 32.
+The maximum number of CPUs (physical or virtual) supported by OpenVMS x86-64 V9.2-1 is 32.
 Supporting more than 32 CPUs may be implemented in a future release.

-The maximum volume capacity on V9.2 is the same as for Alpha and Itanium today (2 TB).
+The maximum volume capacity on V9.2-1 is the same as for Alpha and Itanium today (2 TB).

-Clustering and volume shadowing are available as of OpenVMS V9.2.
+Clustering and volume shadowing are available as of OpenVMS V9.2 and later.

 We have done no performance work yet.
-Performance analysis will start once we have all the system components in place for V9.2 and we have native optimizing compilers.
+Performance analysis will start once we have all the system components in place and have native optimizing compilers.
 We will publish the results of our work.

 There are no plans to expand the maximum RMS record size.
 The current focus is on completing the port of the existing system to x86-64 with as little non-essential change as possible.
 Once this goal is achieved, we can consider various enhancements.

-No new graphics cards will be supported in OpenVMS x86-64 V9.2.
+No new graphics cards are supported as of OpenVMS x86-64 V9.2-1.
 It is possible that additional cards could be considered in the future.

-We have started investigating hypervisor interfaces and their management tools, for example VMware Tools, but any implementations will be in released after V9.2.
+We have started investigating hypervisor interfaces and their management tools, e.g. VMware Tools, but we do not have anything ready for release as of yet.

-We are revising possibilities for engaging with the higher education after OpenVMS V9.2 is released.
+We are looking into possibilities for engaging with the higher education.